jjsyucsd/cse15l-lab-reports/LabReport3.md

         comments [2] implied that they took a position on this issue. jake@Jakes-MacBook-Pro plos %
 ```
-Explanation: This command inverts the search to find lines that do not contain the term "insitutions" in the file `pmed.0020191.txt` within the `./plos` directory.
+Explanation: This command inverts the search to find lines that do not contain the term "institutions" in the file `pmed.0020191.txt` within the `./plos` directory.
 This is useful for excluding irrelevant data and focusing on content that does not include specific terms.
 It is helpful in filtering out unwanted information, making the relevant data easier to access.

 * Example 2: In this example, we use `grep -v` to search the text file `water_fees.txt` (located in the `media` subdirectory in the `government` subdirectory) for all lines that do not contain the string `"water"`.